• Skip to primary navigation

 • chocolate chips or chunks are essential in this recipe, and use the best you can buy.
 I prefer dark chocolate with over 50 % cocoa content, but feel free to use what you like!

-To this list, you can add nuts or dried fruit to further customize the recipe to make your favourite cookie with exactly what you want!
+You can add nuts or dried fruit to this list to customize the recipe further and make your favourite cookie exactly what you want!

 Thick chewy chocolate chip cookies baked with chunks of 70 % dark chocolate on a light sheet pan lined with parchment.
 One cookie is half-eaten